nielsrhansen/msgl/README.md

-## High Dimensional Multiclass Classification
+## Multinomial sparse group lasso

-Multi-class classification with feature and parameter selection using sparse group lasso.
+Multiclass classification with feature and parameter selection using sparse group lasso for the multinomial model.
 Suitable for high dimensional problems.

 This is the R package msgl version **2.3.7**.